 On Wednesday afternoon, several Mission Station police officers rolled into the Mission Hotel on South Van Ness Avenue.
 There were no calls regarding a complaint or disturbance.
 Quite the opposite: the cops were packing coffee and donuts.

 Hotel residents and officers gathered in the quaint lobby area to make small talk and break the proverbial ice.
 This casual interaction between these two groups is not the norm here.
-Mervyn Green, a resident tenant organizer and member of the Central City SRO Collaborative, would like it to be.
+Central City SRO Collaborative tenant organizers Mitch Orsaba, Jason Crossland and Mervyn Green would like it to be.

-Green was the event’s main organizer.
-He held a similar meet and greet last fall, but there hasn’t been once since.
-The purpose of the gathering goes beyond quality time with the cops.
-“We’ve had seven people die [in the hotel] this year; we’re averaging a person a month,” he said.
+A similar meet and greet was held last fall, but there hasn’t been once since.
+The purpose of this gathering goes beyond quality time with the cops.
+“We’ve had seven people die [in the hotel] this year; we’re averaging a person a month,” Green said.

-Green made a habit of attending every monthly community meeting at Mission Station.
+Green organized the first meet and greet.
+He made a habit of attending every monthly community meeting at Mission Station.
 He was one of the only Single Room Occupancy (SRO) hotel residents attending but wanted to change that.
 Green began speaking with officers and worked with the Central City SRO Collaborative to host the initial meet and greet.
 He hopes that fostering a relationship with the local police will help improve the lives of his neighbors.
 Perhaps even save them.

 Friendly chatter continued to fill the room.
 Several officers clustered around the entryway and talked amongst themselves.
 Others talked to residents in groups of two, while Mission Station Captain Gaetano Caltagirone spoke with residents one on one.